top of page

 • Set the tone of your home by speaking words of kindness and respect.

-• Fill your home with the spirit of Jesus: Be patient, merciful, and humbly serve others in love.
-Be the example in attitude.
+• Fill your home with the spirit of Jesus.
+Be patient, merciful, and humbly serve others in love.
 And be forgiving of others (and yourself) when you blow it.

-• Try to minimize unnecessary clutter (if for the sole reason of mental health).
+• Try to minimize unnecessary clutter (if only for your own mental health).

 • Finally, adorn the atmosphere with love and laughter.